-This is the most common complication of Crohn’s disease.Thickening of the intestinal wall from swelling and scarring can narrow the passage through your intestines.
-This can cause constipation, discomfort, and abdominal pain.
+This is the most common complication of Crohn’s disease.
+Swelling and scarring can narrow the passage through your intestines, causing a bowel obstruction.
+This can cause nausea, vomiting, bloating, constipation, and abdominal pain.

-Complications in Children
+Complications in children

 Children with Crohn’s disease may have impaired growth and delayed sexual development due to malnutrition and vitamin or mineral deficiencies.